smhinsey/Fulcrum/README.md

 Seed To-do
 =========
-1.~~Implement Identity Server 3~~
+1. ~~Implement Identity Server 3~~
-1.~~Implement Membership Reboot~~
+1. ~~Implement Membership Reboot~~
-1.~~Create Angular shell~~
+1. ~~Create Angular shell~~
-1.~~Implement directive to automatically render commands by reading their JSON schema from the API (via a read-through cache) and passing it to angular-schema-form~~
+1. ~~Implement directive to automatically render commands by reading their JSON schema from the API (via a read-through cache) and passing it to angular-schema-form~~
-1.~~Implement validation of the angular-schema-form forms using the command schema and the TV4.js schema validation library~~ 1.~~Create login & auth views, controllers, services, etc.~~
+1. ~~Implement validation of the angular-schema-form forms using the command schema and the TV4.js schema validation library~~
+1. ~~Create login & auth views, controllers, services, etc.~~
 1. Make QueryController claims-aware
 1. Make CommandController claims-aware
 1. Implement Refresh Tokens in Identity Server